About

 Quilting

 Kylee Alexander is an artist, educator and designer living and working in Chicago.
 Studying fashion design and creative writing, Kylee Alexander graduated from the School of the Art Institute of Chicago in 2012.
 Shortly after, Kylee began teaching undergraduate and continuing education courses in Fashion Design at SAIC, and launched her eponymous womenswear label in 2017.
 Learning to sew from her Grandmother and sharing a love of quilts, Kylee created her first quilt in 2020, and created Kiki’s Quilty Pleasures soon thereafter.
-Honoring the tradition of womxn makers and the history of American craftsmanship, Kylee explores contemporary quilting at the intersection of narrative and technique, with an emphasis on material innovation and sustainability.
+Honoring the tradition of womxn makers and the history of American craftsmanship, Kylee explores contemporary quilting at the intersection of narrative and technique, with an emphasis on material innovation and sustainability.n find her knitting sweaters, learning French, and buying more plants than can reasonably fit in her apartment.
+Keep up with her aesthetically-pleasing antics at @bklynsavant.

 Inspiration